cnudi/cnudi.github.io/_pages/about.md

 <div class="news-item">
 <span class="news-date">2026.08</span>
-🎉 Our work on <strong>few-shot node classification on text-attributed graphs</strong>
+🎉 Our work on <strong>few-shot learning on text-attributed graphs</strong>
 was accepted to <em>CIKM 2026</em>.
 </div>